 iSpionage analyzes multiple aspects of competitor PPC campaigns, such as the number of targeted keywords and the actual PPC keywords.
 It also has features for viewing PPC ads competitors for various topics and projected budgets.
 It also shows your top Google ads competitors, how much they budget monthly, and their entire PPC strategy.
 They offer four membership tiers, as follows:

-• Starter plan for $59/month
+- Starter plan for $59/month

-• Professional plan for $99/month
+- Professional plan for $99/month

-• Advanced plan for $299/month
+- Advanced plan for $299/month

-• Custom enterprise solution
+- Custom enterprise solution

 Despite its many features, reviews describe it as less agency-friendly, and it has a limited database.
 Plus, the $59 for limited features may not deliver quick results for startups.

-Choosing the right tool to find competitor ads
+How to choose the right tool to find competitor ads

-As a best practice, you may combine several tools to get the highest benefits— but what makes an ad intelligence tool the right one for you?
+As a best practice, you may combine several tools to get the highest benefits, but what makes an ad intelligence tool the right one for you?

-Factors to consider
+Factors to consider when spying on your competitor’s ads

 How to find and analyze competitor ad strategies